Miles Davis: 1963–1968: Second quintet

-In December 1962, Davis, Rollins, Kelly, Chambers and Cobb played together for the last time as the latter three wanted to leave and play as a trio.
-Rollins left them soon after, leaving Davis to pay over $25,000 to cancel upcoming gigs and quickly assemble a new group.
+In December 1962, Davis, Rollins, Kelly, Chambers and Cobb played together for the last time, as the latter three wanted to leave and play as a trio.
+Rollins left them soon after, leaving Davis to pay more than $25,000 to cancel upcoming gigs and quickly assemble a new group.
 Following auditions, he found his new band in tenor saxophonist George Coleman, bassist Ron Carter, pianist Victor Feldman and drummer Frank Butler.
-By May 1963, Feldman and Butler were replaced by 23-year-old pianist Herbie Hancock and 17-year-old drummer Tony Williams who made Davis "excited all over again".
+By May 1963, Feldman and Butler were replaced by 23-year-old pianist Herbie Hancock and 17-year-old drummer Tony Williams, who made Davis "excited all over again".
 With this group, Davis completed the rest of what became Seven Steps to Heaven (1963) and recorded the live albums Miles Davis in Europe (1964), My Funny Valentine (1965) and Four & More (1966).
 The quintet played essentially the same bebop tunes and standards that Davis's previous bands had played, but they approached them with structural and rhythmic freedom and occasionally breakneck speed.

 In 1964, Coleman was briefly replaced by saxophonist Sam Rivers (who recorded with Davis on Miles in Tokyo) until Wayne Shorter was persuaded to leave the Jazz Messengers.
 The quintet with Shorter lasted through 1968, with Shorter becoming the group's principal composer.
 The album E.S.P.
-(1965) was named after his composition.
+(1965) was named after one of his compositions.
 While touring Europe, the group made its first album, Miles in Berlin (1965).